-Before 2014 entrance After 2015 entrance Remarks Valid period for submission, after Within the goodemic year Six months Possible submission times remains passing preliminary defense Within the academic year Six months the same.
+Before 2014 entrance After 2015 entrance Remarks Valid period for submission, after Within the academic year Six months Possible submission time remains passing preliminary defense the same.
 Submission month when three years Applied from April 2016.
-Submission Submission month when three years March (30 months after enrollment) April (31 months after enrollment) month after 4 years of enrollment is has passed after enrollment March, the same as before.
-Implementation period of preliminary There should not be VAIII for Course The second state in VAIII for 2 was defense in June and thesis Those students in YNU for 6 years Those students in YNU for 3 years submission period in September after enrollment. and 6 years after enrollment.
+Submission have passed after enrollment March (30 months after enrollment) April (31 months after enrollment) month after 4 years of enrollment is nave passed aller enrollment March, the same as before.
+Implementation period of preliminary These students in VNUL for 6 years These students in VNUL for 2 years defense in June and thesis Those students in YNU for 6 years submission period in September after enrollment. and 6 years after enrollment.

-Years/months after enrollment includes any period the student leaves school (i.e. is not enrolled, takes a year off for personal reasons, etc.).
+1. Years/months after enrollment includes any period the student leaves school (i.e. is not enrolled, takes a year off for personal reasons).
 Regardless of leaving school or not, the above change will be applied.